lexnederbragt/MBV3070-H19/4_Functions_and_Modules.md

 Now run this script just like it is.
 You should get the same results as before.

 But, how come this code is run?
-What happens is that when you run a script directly from the command line, a variable that is called __name__ is set to have the value __main__.
-We then ask python to test on this variable with an if statement, and if it is true, whatever is inside of it is run.
+What happens is that when you run a script directly from the command line, a variable that is called "\_\_name\_\_" is set to have the value "\_\_main\_\_" then ask python to test on this variable with an if statement, and if it is true, whatever is inside of it is run.
 In this case, we test the function.

-This variable will not be __name__ if we use this script inside of another script.
+This variable will not be set to "\_\_name\_\_" if we use this script inside of another script.

 We are now going to import these functions into a different script.
 Note, when we do `import modulename`, we have to prepend the function with the module name, like this: modulename.functionname.